gprMax/gprMax/docs/source/input.rst

 * All redundant features are removed from the file generated above and the compressed file is saved to - ``path_to_folder/name_of_input_file_{rand_params}_{compressed}.pkl``.
 This might be useful for using the dataset for subsequent purposes (such as Machine Learning).
 * All A-scans for each receiver in the model are saved to - ``path_to_folder/name_of_input_file_{field_outputs}.pkl``

-After the simulation is complete, the data labels corresponding to the random parameters are displayed on the terminal (in the same order they are saved in the pickle file)
+After the simulation is complete, the data labels corresponding to the random parameters are displayed on the terminal (in the same order as they are saved in the pickle file)

-For more information on reading and extracting data from the output pickle files, check - [Link to ML Jupyter notebook]
+For more information on reading and extracting data from the output pickle files, check `this Jupyter Notebook <https://github.com/utsav-akhaury/gprMax/blob/devel/ML/ML_utilities.py>`_

 Essential commands
 ==================